Lavr18/MR-Obstacle-Avoidance/README.md

 <img src="https://github.com/Lavr18/MR-Obstacle-Avoidance/blob/master/inputSensors.png" width="408" height = "325">

-The memebrship function for each input is as follows.
-X axis represents the distance to an obstacle in mm.
+The membership function for each input is as follows.
+X-axis represents the distance to an obstacle in mm.

 ![Alt text](https://github.com/Lavr18/MR-Obstacle-Avoidance/blob/master/inputMFforGit.PNG)

 The outputs are the robot's motors.
-The membesrship function for each output is shown below.
-X axis is the motor speed in mm/s.
+The membership function for each output is shown below.
+X-axis is the motor speed in mm/s.

 ![Alt text](https://github.com/Lavr18/MR-Obstacle-Avoidance/blob/master/outputMFforGit.PNG)